 When an infant is on a firm mattress, face compression is not an issue.
 According to the AAP, the bigger risk is rebreathing CO2 (carbon dioxide).
 CO2 rebreathing is when a baby continues to rebreathe their exhaled air.
 Rebreathing can lead to death.

 While there are no scientific studies showing CO2 rebreathing as the direct cause of SIDS.
 Rebreathing is the hypothesis the AAP uses when creating safe sleep policies.
 The AAP believes rebreathing of carbon dioxide is a likely reason for unexpected infant deaths.

-Baby mattresses with fiberfill and loose cores trap harmful CO2.
-Quilted surfaces and even crib sheets are known to trap harmful carbon dioxide.
-Consequently, the AAP tells parents to place their infants on their back for every sleep.
+According to a peer-reviewed published study, crib mattresses with fiberfill and loose cores trap harmful CO2.
+Quilts, crib mattress pads, and even crib sheets are also known to trap harmful CO2.
+The AAP tells parents to place their infants on their back for every sleep to avoid rebreathing CO2.